 3. Tangkoko Nature Reserve, Indonesia

 This black sand beach in Indonesia is a hidden gem.
-Those who trek through the country’s nature reserve known as Tangkoko, they will be rewarded with the once-in-a-lifetime sight of a black sand beach.
+Those who trek through the country’s nature reserve known as Tangkoko, will be rewarded with the once-in-a-lifetime sight of a black sand beach.
 It is specifically on Sulawesi Island, the beach attracts visitors seeking out the natural beauty of the area.

 This desire for seeing the black sand beach isn’t the only reason the area attracts visitors though, the nature reserve, in general, is quite nice to visit as well.